 Discovery Park also includes the historic Fort Lawton area.
 Fort Lawton's 19th century military buildings have been carefully restored and many are now private residences.
 Walk past the elegant buildings along the public roads, and admire their perfectly manicured gardens.

 The Discovery Park Visitor Center is along Discovery Park Boulevard, Seattle, WA 98199, near the intersection of 36th Avenue West.

 10 best things to do at Discovery Park

 The West Point Lighthouse is a 1.5 mile hike from any of the three parking lots at Discovery Park.
-Parking passes are available at the Visitor Center for people with mobility issues.
-These are for families with kids under 6, adults over 62, and anyone with a disability.
-However, parking passes are not available on summer weekends when a shuttle operates between the Visitor Center and West Point Lighthouse.
+Parking passes are available at the Visitor Center for people with mobility issues, adults over 62, and families with kids under 6.
+However, parking passes are not available on summer weekends, when a shuttle operates between the Visitor Center and West Point Lighthouse.

 The West Point Lighthouse was constructed in 1881, and is still an active navigational aid.
 It sits on a sandy spit that juts out into Puget Sound.
 An octagonal lantern room sits above the 21-foot structure.
 Back in the day, the light signal flashed red and white, every 10 seconds.

 The oil house at the rear of the Lighthouse was built in the 1890's, and has a corrugated roof.
 The fog signal building was added in 1906, constructed from brick and stucco, and attached to the original 1881 tower.
 The air horns installed in 1944 are still visible on the roof.
 Today's mariners key into a certain radio frequency to activate the horns.